- Room 111, 19 Portland Villas, Drake Circus, Plymouth, PL4 8AA

 External Examination and Consultancy:

 a.
-External Examiner for the undergraduate Criminology Programme at Queens University Belfast (2017-present).
+External Examiner for the undergraduate Criminology Programme at Queens University Belfast (2017-2021).

-Patricia has reviewed for the following journals: Punishment and Society; European Journal of Criminology; Youth Justice: An International Journal; Policy and Politics; Crime Prevention and Community Safety; Asian Journal of Criminology; Journal of Youth Studies; Contemporary Social Science; The Journal of Social Policy; European Journal on Criminal Policy and Research; Hong Kong Journal of Social Work; International Journal of Rural Crime; Criminology and Criminal Justice; Children and Youth Services Review; Howard Journal of Criminology and Criminal Justice; Book Reviewer for Routledge Publishing, Howard Journal, Policy Press, and International Journal of Social Work Education.
+Article Reviewer: Punishment and Society; European Journal of Criminology; Youth Justice: An International Journal; Policy and Politics; Crime Prevention and Community Safety; Asian Journal of Criminology; Contemporary Social Science; The Journal of Social Policy; European Journal on Criminal Policy and Research; Hong Kong Journal of Social Work; International Journal of Rural Crime; Criminology and Criminal Justice; Children and Youth Services Review; British Journal of Social Work; Children and Society; Howard Journal of Criminology and Criminal Justice; Journal of Youth Studies.
+Book Reviewer: Routledge Publishing; Howard Journal; Policy Press; International Journal of Social Work Education; and Bristol University Press.

 Teaching